HuitianYu/SaveOutlookAttachment/README.md

 4. A warning will show how many attachments with signatures will remain unreplaced.
 5. Click for each time one signed e-mail with attachments, because it will ask you for permission to excute the replacement.

 You are welcome to use the tool and give me feedback about it.
 I am glad if you will fork this project and improve the tool upon mine.
-I will apply MIT license to this project.
+No commercial used is allowed.
+Other public demonstration requires my permission.